maplibre/maputnik/desktop/README.md

 ## Install

-You can download a single binary for Linux, OSX or Windows from [the latest releases of **maplibre/maputnik**](https://github.com/maplibre/maputnik/editor/releases/latest).
+You can download a zip file containing desktop binaries for Linux, OSX and Windows from [the latest releases of **maplibre/maputnik**](https://github.com/maplibre/maputnik/releases/latest).

 ### Usage